rsanch1/plexWatch/README.md

 * Start watching a movie in Plex, leave it running
 * Run the docker in host mode:
 ```
-docker run -d --net="host" --name="plexWatch" -v "/path/to/plexWatch/":"/plexWatch":rw -v "/path/to/plex/logs/":"/logs":ro -v /etc/localtime:/etc/localtime:ro -p 8080:8080 needo/plexwatch
+docker run -d --net="host" --name="plexWWWatch" -v "/path/to/plexWWWatch/":"/plexWWWatch":rw -v "/path/to/plex/logs/":"/logs":ro -v /etc/localtime:/etc/localtime:ro -p 8080:8080 eroz/plexWWWatch
 ```
 Where:
-   * plexWatch:
+   * plexWWWatch:
-      - the path in the container should be "/plexWatch"
+      - the path in the container should be "/plexWWWatch"
-      - the path on the array should be something like "/mnt/cache/cache_only/plexWatch/" (this directory will contain the config.pl and config.php files you may need to edit)
+      - the path on the array should be something like "/mnt/cache/cache_only/plexWWWatch/" (this directory will contain the config.pl and config.php files you may need to edit)
       - the container needs read/write access
-      - example:  "/mnt/cache/cache_only/plexWatch/":"/plexWatch":rw
+      - example:  "/mnt/cache/cache_only/plexWWWatch/":"/plexWWWatch":rw

    * logs:
       - the path in the container should be "/logs"